SUVs are in style: thank – or blame – Boomers and Gen X

-Although still a niche market, recreational off-roading grew steadily through the 1960s; both Ford and Chevrolet introduced new models to compete with Jeep for outdoorsy, family fun business.
+Although still a niche market, recreational off-roading grew steadily through the 1960s as Ford and Chevrolet introduced new models to compete with Jeep for the outdoorsy, family fun business.
 But outback America was also taking on an edgy-cool glamour; rugged cowboys and cowgirls still rode free and Easy Rider rebels made their own roads.

 Powerful imprinting awaited susceptible young minds.
 Boomer crazies took the bait.

-These rowdy, quirky-looking off-road machines promised trendy young drivers three things they craved.
+These rowdy, quirky off-road machines promised trendy young drivers three things they craved.
 Escape.
 Peer admiration.
 Parental disapproval.

-Still imprinted on cool trucks, they kept their active, independent spirits alive by becoming early adopters of the first mid-size modern SUVs.
+Inevitably, as young parents in the 1980s, even trailblazers had to accept grown-up responsibility.
+But still imprinted by cool trucks, they kept their active, independent spirits alive by becoming early adopters of the first mid-size modern SUVs.

 Buyers knew that even when equipped with a full range of car-like amenities, including – the final surrender – four doors, SUVs still signaled, dude, we rock.